BudhlakotiN/OGS/README.md

-# OGS: Outlier in Genomics Data (Neeraj Budhlakoti, D C Mishra, Anil Rai and Rajeev Ranjan Kumar)p
+# OGS: Outlier in Genomics Data (Neeraj Budhlakoti, D C Mishra, Anil Rai and Rajeev Ranjan Kumar)

 Description: Detection of influential observation is one of the crucial step of pre-processing to identify suspicious elements in data that may be due to error or some other unknown source.
 Several